 A startup incubator is a very common and essential term in the startup ecosystem.
-With the number of startups increasing exponentially every year, incubators play a significant role in assisting and guiding the founders through this challenging journey.
+With the number of startups increasing exponentially every year, incubators play a significant role in assisting and guiding startup founders through this challenging journey.

 What Are Startup Incubators?